justinhainesweb/django-vue/README.md

 The authentication method implements the JSON Web-Token (JWT) by default.
 Project has custom User model which combined with basic authentication.

-Please visit the production version on <a href="https://oleksii-velychko-django-vue.herokuapp.com">https://oleksii-velychko-django-vue.herokuapp.com</a>
+Please visit the production version here <a href="https://oleksii-velychko-django-vue.herokuapp.com">https://oleksii-velychko-django-vue.herokuapp.com</a>

 > test username: django@django.dev